-Got questions?
+Got questions about Crafternoon?
 You've come to the right place!
 If you can't find the answer you need then please do drop us an email and we'll be able to help.

 Hold your Crafternoon in the place that best suits you.
 Most people hold their Crafternoon at home, but if you're looking to hold a bigger event or want to invite members of the public then you can hold it at work, a café or a local community centre.